unjournal/unjournaldata/README.md

 The github site is created as a [Quarto](https://quarto.org) book.
 There are also [Shiny](https://shiny.posit.co) apps at
 <https://unjournal.shinyapps.io/DataExplorer/> and <https://unjournal.shinyapps.io/uj-dashboard>.

-The github site and dashbaord are automatically rendered on github when you push to the `main` branch.
+The github site and dashboard are automatically rendered on github when you push to the `main` branch.

 Publicly available data is inside the `/data` folder.
 This is also auto-updated via github actions.